eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-rql.md

 like(<property>,<value>)
 ```

+{% include note.html content="The `like` operator is not defined in the linked RQL grammar, it is a Ditto
+    specific operator." %}

 **Details concerning the like-operator**

-The `like` operator provides some regular expression capabilities for pattern matching Strings.<br/>
+The `like` operator provides some regular expression capabilities for pattern matching Strings.
 The following expressions are supported:
 * \*endswith => match at the end of a specific String.
 * startswith\* => match at the beginning of a specific String.